Nonye2K3/chia/FAQ.md

 # What is recommended for plotting?

 We think you will want to use NVMe SSD drives to create your plots on.
 Then you can migrate your plots off to whatever storage you want to keep them on long term.
 You could even load them on a Raspberry Pi with outdated USB 2.0 drives attached and they will Harvest and Farm just fine.
-This gives you a sense of why we recommend NVMe SSD:
+PC World offers this great [background on current storage technologies](https://www.pcworld.com/article/2899351/everything-you-need-to-know-about-nvme.html) but this graph gives you a quick view of why we recommend NVMe SSD:
 ![NVMe SSD vs SATA](images/plotting-nvme-ssd.png "NVMe SSD is 5.5 times faster than SATA SSD")

 # What is a VDF/proof of time?